njibhu/Tyria3DLibrary/ROADMAP.md

     ⋅ Cleanup of the Utils + DataRenderers:
-        ⋅ Move all the chunk handling stuff into utils and make the DataRenderers pretty interfaces [] ⋅ RenderUtils []
+        ⋅ Move all the chunk handling stuff into utils and make the DataRenderers pretty interfaces [] ⋅ DataRenderer doesn't preview anymore but just loads file and show metadata ⋅ RenderUtils []
         ⋅ MaterialUtils []
+    ⋅ Add caches to the DataRenderer
+        ⋅ File caches for maps
-    ⋅ Use gw2 skydomes + (threejs example sky) []
+        ⋅ Check if the context already have rawData before loading file ⋅ Use gw2 skydomes + (threejs example sky) []
-    ⋅ Replace all deprecated uses of LocalReader and change it [] ⋅ Cleanup the GW2Chunk []
+    ⋅ Replace all deprecated uses of LocalReader and change it [+] ⋅ Cleanup the GW2Chunk []
-    ⋅ Move Tyria2D to its own project
+    ⋅ Make Tyria2D its own real project [+]
     ⋅ Use Babel to have an ES5 target as well.

 ### Minor:

+    ⋅ Update THREEjs to latest release []
+        ⋅ Fix all the render issues from latest upgrade:
+            ⋅ LOD []
+            ⋅ Lights []
     ⋅  Clean all the todos []
     ⋅  Rework the LOD in TerrainRenderer and SingleModelViewer (see id: 229478) ⋅  Debug tool: (see threejs example interactive/buffergeometry ): Tells name of a mesh by pointing at it [+] (Done in example)